 – Suitable for colder climates with no excess humidity during the heating season, as well as for warmer climates with high outdoor humidity in the cooling season.

 Not sure whether an energy recovery ventilator is suited for you?
-See our article: Is an ERV Right for You?
+Read our article: Is an ERV Right for You?

 The criteria to be considered when designing a ventilation network are regional climate and square footage of the building.
 The climate is the deciding factor whether an ERV or an HRV will be more effective, while the square footage determines how many ventilators will be required.

-Multiple ventilators can operate independently of each other, or they can be wired for synchronous operation.
+Multiple ventilators can operate independently of each other, or they can be wired for primary-secondary operation.

-Ventilators undergoing synchronous operation can be programmed to operate in unison (the same mode) or in complementary modes (supply and extract).
+Ventilators can be programmed to operate in unison (the same mode) or in complementary modes (supply and extract).
 It is recommended that paired units be used to ensure balanced ventilation.

 Multiple ECO-FLO energy recovery ventilators can provide an easy, cost-effective solution for larger buildings undergoing construction or renovation.
 When arranging a ventilation network, install one unit in each room.
 For larger rooms, install two or more ventilators.
 Air flows from one room to another through doors, openings, or hallways, and ensures constant circulation.